Izhar Qazi

 Izhar Qazi (16 September 1957 – 23 December 2007) was a Pakistani actor and singer.
-His most famous films were Love In Nepal, Aalmi Jasoos, Khazana, and Sarkata Insaan.
-He was a two-time recipient of the Nigar Award.
+His most famous films were Love in Nepal, Aalmi Jasoos, Khazana, and Sarkata Insaan.
+He was a two-time recipient of the Nigar award.
 Most of his films were in Urdu and Punjabi.
-He was also a singer—he recorded a studio album, Zara Aake Dekho To, that was re-released by EMI Pakistan in 2014.
+He was also a singer; he recorded a studio album, Zara Aake Dekho To, that was re-released by EMI Pakistan in 2014.

+Early life and education

+Qazi was born in Khadda Market, Karachi.
+He began his professional career as an engineer at the Pakistan Steel Mills.

 Career

+Television roles (early 1980s)

-Qazi was born in Khadda Market, Karachi.
-He began his professional career as an engineer at Pakistan Steel Mills.
-He was later introduced to television drama writer Fatima Suraiyya Bajia by his manager, Syed Abdul Munim.
+He was introduced to television drama writer Fatima Surayya Bajia by his manager, Syed Abdul Munim.
 Bajia was looking for a new face for television, and Qazi's resemblance to Indian actor Amitabh Bachchan immediately caught her attention.
-She invited him to audition and he made his television debut in 1982, starring in the family television drama serial Ana.
+She invited him to audition and he made his acting and television debut in 1982, starring in the family drama Ana.
 He appeared as the romantic lead alongside Mehreen Ilahi, Shakeel, and Ghazala Kaifee.
 He later appeared in the serials Daira and Gardish with Shakeel and Saqi.

+Leading film roles in Urdu and Punjabi cinema (mid-1980s to mid-1990s)

 After achieving television success, Qazi transitioned into the Lollywood film industry in 1986.
-His film debut as the lead role in Nazar Shabab's Ruby, alongside veteran co-stars Mustafa Qureshi, Shafi Mohammad, Sabeeta, and Rangeela.
+His film debut as the lead role in Nazar Shabab's Ruby, alongside Mustafa Qureshi, Shafi Mohammad, Sabeeta, and Rangeela.
 The film was met with critical acclaim.
-Qazi's role in the film was also notable because Jawed Shiekh had originally been cast for the lead role, but quit in order to travel to India with Salma Agha.
+Qazi's role in the film was also notable because Jawed Sheikh had originally been cast for the lead role, but quit to travel to India with his then wife Salma Agha.
 Around the same time, Shiekh had also been cast in the film Bangkok Ke Chor.
 Director Jan Mohammad fired Shiekh and awarded the role to Qazi.
-Qazi's collaborations with Jan Muhammad included popular films including Manila ki bijlyan, Roop ki rani, and Choron ka baadshah.
-He also teamed up with Sultan Rahi in Punjabi-language films.
+Qazi's collaborations with Jan Muhammad included popular films including Manila Ki Bijlyan, Roop Ki Rani, and Choron Ka Baadshah.
+He also teamed up with Sultan Rahi in Punjabi films.

+Last years

 Qazi retired from the film industry in 2003.
 His last acting role was in the series Pani Pe Naam, which aired on PTV.
 He was dismayed by the poor quality of Lollywood films and local film industry politics.
 He then concentrated on his real estate business.